-Note that we will be holding an important informational session on study abroad for all interested second-year students on Wednesday, 24th October at 2pm in H545.
+Note that we will be holding an important informational session on study abroad for all interested second-year students on Wednesday, 31st October 2018 at 1pm in OC1.06.
 A representative from the Study Abroad Office and students returning from the intercalated year will speak about the exchanges programme and answer questions.

 If you have any further questions about the course, please contact Dr Ross Forman (Intercalated Year Officer).
 The links below provide information on our partner institutions.

 Please also note that the Office for Global Engagement have organised informational sessions to go through opportunities for study abroad for you if you are thinking about the intercalated year option for 2019-20.

 Places for these sessions can be booked by following the link once scheduled: https://warwick.ac.uk/study/studyabroad/outbound/next/

 These sessions were begun last year and worked well in allowing interested students to network and support one other at an early stage in the process, prior to making specific decisions at the departmental level.

 University of Connecticut (not available in 2018-19)

 University of Rochester (New York) (not available in 2018-19)